Diocese of Middlesbrough

 How and When to apply

-Children with an Educational Health and Care Plan which names our school in their plan will be admitted to the school
+Children with an Educational Health and Care Plan which following formal consultation names our academy in their plan will be admitted to the academy.

 Any applications received after the closing date will be accepted but considered only after those received by the closing date.

-Parents are asked to note that admission to the Nursery unit is no guarantee of entry into the main school.
+Parents are asked to note that admission to the Nursery unit is no guarantee of entry into the main academy.

 Where there are insufficient places available to meet all parental preferences, priority will be given to applications in the following order:

-(First priority in each category will be given to siblings (see note 3) that is, children who will have older brothers or sisters attending the school in September 2017.)
+(First priority in each category will be given to siblings (see note 4) that is, children who will have older brothers or sisters attending the academy in September 2020.)

 - Other ‘children looked after’ (in public care) and other children previously ‘looked after’ but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after.

-- Children who are baptised or dedicated members of other Christian Churches as recognised by Churches Together (see note 3)
+- Children of other Christian denominations (see note 3)

 - Other children.

-Children who have been baptised as Roman Catholics or have been formally received into the Roman Catholic Church.
-All applicants seeking admission under any of criteria 1 to 4 will be asked to provide evidence that the child has been baptised as a Roman Catholic or has been received into the Roman Catholic Church.
-A baptismal certificate or a letter from their priest confirming their baptism or reception into the Roman Catholic Church will suffice.
+Children who have been baptised as Catholics or have been formally received into the Catholic Church.
+All applicants seeking admission under any of criteria 1 to 3 will be asked to provide evidence that the child has been baptised as a Catholic or has been received into the Catholic Church.
+A baptismal certificate or a letter from their priest confirming their baptism or reception into the Catholic Church will suffice.

 - Definition of Looked After Child in Public Care